-Protecting your favourite car from rust is a never-ending challenge.
+Protecting your favorite car from rust is a never-ending challenge.
 The best way to deal with rust is to act before you see that most dreaded trace of rust right in the corner of your door hinge.
 Many car owners are often confused when it comes to choosing the right rust inhibitor for their car.
 Read on to find out about the two types of rust inhibitors and what difference they bring in.

 What is a Rust Inhibitor?